muso31/Hostbase/README.md

 >The SettingOne value is: 1
 >Plugin is running, name is: Hostbase.Plugin
+>Application name is: Sitecore.IdentityServer.Host

 The app simply reads settings from [settings.xml](https://github.com/muso31/Hostbase/tree/master/Hostbase.Plugin/sitecore/Hostbase.Plugin/config/settings.xml) and outputs the value.
+It also outputs the Plugin name and Host application name.

 You can see these values being logged in [ConfigureSitecore.cs](https://github.com/muso31/Hostbase/tree/master/Hostbase.Plugin/ConfigureSitecore.cs).
-Host Base will be expanded but this should be enough to get you up and running.
+Host Base will be expanded but this basic example is enough to get you up and running.